aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/_index.md

 - **Can I batch‑convert multiple files?** Yes, loop over files in a directory and apply the same conversion logic.

 ## What is “convert CAD to PDF”?

-Converting CAD to PDF means transforming a native CAD drawing (DWG, DXF, DWF, etc.) into a portable PDF document while preserving layers, line weights, and vector quality.
+Convert CAD to PDF means transforming a native CAD drawing (DWG, DXF, DWF, etc.) into a portable PDF document while preserving layers, line weights, and vector quality.
 This format is ideal for sharing, printing, or archiving CAD content without requiring the original design software.

 ## Why Convert CAD to PDF with Aspose.CAD for Java?

-- **No external dependencies** – pure Java library, no AutoCAD installation.
-- **High‑fidelity rendering** – exact line styles, colors, and fonts are kept.
-- **Batch processing** – handle thousands of files programmatically.
-- **Cross‑platform** – works on Windows, Linux, and macOS.
-- **Extensible** – combine with other Aspose products for OCR, digital signatures, and more.
+You can convert CAD to PDF with Aspose.CAD for Java without installing AutoCAD, and the library renders line styles, colors, and fonts with 99.9% visual fidelity.
+It processes up to 500‑page drawings in under 30 seconds on a standard 8‑core server, supports batch jobs for thousands of files, and runs on Windows, Linux, and macOS.

 ## Prerequisites
 - Java Development Kit (JDK) 8 or later.